fugufisch/wholecell/README.md

-# wholecell
+# Wholecell Model

-Life in a repo
+This repo contains the backbone for a modular modeling approach we want to try in our course.